IrynaKhylyuk/INSTACART_PYTHON/README.md

 + 01 Project management: Project Brief

 + 02 Data: original Data; Prepared Data.
-NOTE: The contains of folders has been excluded
+NOTE: The folder has been excluded

 + 03 Scripts: Contains all the Python coding involved for the entire analysis process

-+ 04 Analysis: Report; Test files; Visualization
++ 04 Analysis: Report (this folder has been excluded); Test files (this folder has been excluded); Visualization

 + 05 Send to client: Final report in EXCEL